dukeofdisaster/cheatsheets/code-review.md

 Good link: https://github.com/OWASP/CheatSheetSeries.git

+## Sessions, Sessions, Sessions, cookies, cookies, cookies
+Common denominators on all the code exercises

+- no input sanitization (generic)
+- Often using Cookies or sessionIds

+### C Sharp
+- Request.Cookies
+- Serializer : review basic xml serializer / deserializer from class

 ## DotNet do NOT
 DO NOT: Concatenate strings anywhere in your code and execute them against your database (Known as dynamic sql).
 ```